-What is the Average Motorcycle Accident Compensation Amount in California?
+Average Motorcycle Accident Compensation Amounts in California

 If you’re hurt in a motorcycle accident, you’re probably aware that you may be entitled to compensation for the losses you suffer because of your injuries.
+Outlined below will be some common motorcycle accident compensation examples.

 In short, your first step in most cases will be to file a claim with the responsible driver’s insurance company.